quocthanh2694/micro-fe-web-component-build-library/README.md

-## Project overview
+## Project Overview
 - `shop` Shopping center (also is remote and included inside host - container)
-- `container` This is host page includes Shopping center (also is a Landing page)
+- `container` This is the host page that includes the Shopping center (also a Landing page)
 - `ui-libs` is a library Input web component published to npm (have test with vanillaJs)
 - `angular-demo-using-wc` Test using input web component with Angular
 - `vuejs-demo-using-wc` Test using input web component with Vue